kentcb/KBCsv/README.md

 ## Who?

-KBCsv is created and maintained by [Kent Boogaart](http://kent-boogaart.com).
+**KBCsv** is created and maintained by [Kent Boogaart](http://kent-boogaart.com).
+Issues and pull requests are welcome.

 ## Primary Features

 * Very easy to use
 * Very efficient
 * Separate extension libraries to provide additional (but optional) features such as working with `System.Data` types
-* Portable Class Library that targets .NET 4.5, Windows 8, and Windows Phone 8
+* Portable Class Library that targets a wide range of platforms, including Xamarin
 * Full `async` support
 * Includes extensive documentation and examples in both C# and VB.NET
+* Conforms to the official CSV standard, [RFC4180](http://www.ietf.org/rfc/rfc4180.txt)
-* Conforms to available standards as found [here](http://www.ietf.org/rfc/rfc4180.txt) and [here](http://www.creativyst.com/Doc/Articles/CSV/CSV01.htm)
+* Also conforms to pseudo-standards, such as [this](http://www.creativyst.com/Doc/Articles/CSV/CSV01.htm)
 * Highly customizable, such as specifying non-standard value separators and delimiters
 * Very high test coverage